 Students in the Nursing and Science Health-Care Leadership Master’s Program gain advanced knowledge of model health-care systems; effective, efficient, and responsive health-care policy; organizational change practices; informatics; implementation science; effective leadership; community health; public health; nutrition; biostatistics; epidemiology; gerontology; rural health; and health disparities.
 Two tracks are provided.
 Students in the leadership track graduate with qualitative and quantitative skills necessary for professional research and teaching in health-care and health policy.

-The UC Davis MBA program merges teaching excellence and pioneering research to prepare globally aware, agile leaders who are committed to making a positive impact on the world.
+The UC Davis MBA program merges teaching excellence, pioneering research and a collaborative leadership program to prepare globally aware, agile leaders who are committed to making a positive impact on the world.
 The values and principles of social and environmental responsibility and diversity are woven into the very fabric of the school's tight-knit community.
 Led by internationally recognized faculty, the small class sizes foster camaraderie and close collaboration.
-The school offers a full-time MBA program in Davis, and part-time M.B.A. programs in Sacramento and the San Francisco Bay Area.

 Students gain advanced knowledge of structural/theoretical linguistics, second language acquisition and development, bilingualism and multilingualism, and formal and descriptive linguistics.
 The program offers both a Ph.D. and a M.A.
 The Ph.D. program is supported by a wide array of faculty and encompasses numerous research areas.